Java Connection Pool Benchmarks

 Reproducible test harnesses require strict workload isolation and deterministic metric collection.
 Synthetic traffic generators must mirror production query distributions to prevent skewed latency readings.
 Production-replay traffic captures actual query complexity and result-set sizes.

 Instrument the pool lifecycle using Micrometer or OpenTelemetry for granular metric export.
 Export pool.wait.time, pool.active.connections, and pool.idle.connections to a centralized time-series database.
+Report acquisition timing as a distribution rather than a mean, following Measuring Connection Acquisition Latency Percentiles so that p95 and p99 tail behavior is not hidden by averaging.
 Isolate JVM Garbage Collection pauses from connection acquisition latency using -XX:+PrintGCDetails or JFR.
 GC-induced stop-the-world events frequently masquerade as pool exhaustion.

 Align workload generation with underlying pool scheduling models by reviewing Pool Architecture & Algorithm Fundamentals before initiating load tests.
 This ensures thread scheduling aligns with the pool’s internal queueing strategy.